TasGameMakers/tasgamemakers.com/content/events/minecraft-showcase.md

 You can ask a teacher, parent or guardian to contact the president of Tas Gamemakers—the community organisation running this competition—via email at [paris@secretlab.games](mailto:paris@secretlab.games)

 {{< featured-event slug="level-up-tasmania-expo" >}}

+*This competition is not affiliated with, endorsed by, or associated with Mojang Studios, Microsoft, or the Minecraft brand.*